+35725368683

 Upon completing the application process, you may apply for an ID card and a passport.

-Documents authentication & translation
+Document authentication and translation

 Please note that:

-The documents with (*) are required to be translated into English or Greek and bear the «APOSTILLE» Stamp OR be certified by the Ministry of Foreign Affairs of the country that will issue them and also by the Cyprus Embassy of that Country and the Ministry of Foreign affairs in Cyprus.
+The documents with (*) are required to be translated into English or Greek and bear the «APOSTILLE» Stamp, OR be certified by the Ministry of Foreign Affairs of the country that will issue them, and also by the Cyprus Embassy of that Country and the Ministry of Foreign Affairs in Cyprus.

 Dual citizenship in Cyprus

-Cyprus allows dual citizenship, meaning individuals can hold Cypriot citizenship alongside another country's citizenship without any restrictions from the Cypriot government.
+Cyprus allows dual citizenship, meaning individuals can hold Cypriot citizenship in addition to that of another country without any restrictions from the Cypriot government.

 Our services